ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Trigger Overlap

-Next, we need to modify the **Race_Manager_Server** script so that the finish line trigger can be hooked up to detect when a player has overlapped it.
+Next, we need to modify the **Race_Manager_Server** script so that the finish line trigger can be used to detect when a player has overlapped it.

-Add the following line to the top of the script so that it's under the **STARTING POSITIONS** variable.
+Add the following line to the top of the script so that it's under the `STARTING POSITIONS` variable.

 ```lua linenums="1"
 local FINISH_TRIGGER = script:GetCustomProperty("finishTrigger"):WaitForObject()